Grant management specialist Global Programmes and Research

-Interested and qualified candidates are invited to apply before the 31st of October 2018.
+Interested and qualified candidates are invited to apply before 14 January 2019.
 Make sure to upload your English CV (maximum of two pages).
 Please note that instead of handing in a cover letter, we invite you to fill in our online questionnaire:

 Is this not your dream job?
 Support War Child by sharing this job with your network!

 - Only applications received via our website are processed.

 - If we appoint a suitable candidate before the given closing date, we reserve the right to remove the vacancy from our website before that date.
 In such a case, any responses received after that time are not processed.